pyvec/arca/docs/backends.rst

 *arca.backend.VagrantBackend*

-**This backend might be reworked completely, consider its API unstable.**

-If you're extra paranoid you can use Vagrant to completely isolate the tasks.
+If you're extra paranoid you can use Vagrant to completely isolate the runtime in a Virtual Machine (VM).
 This backend is actually a subclass of ``DockerBackend`` and uses docker in the VM to run the tasks.
-Currently the backend works by building the image with requirements and dependencies locally and pushing it to registry (``push_to_registry_name`` is required), spinning up a VM for each repository, pulling the image in the VM and running the task.
 Docker and Vagrant must be runnable by the current user.

+The backend works by building the image with requirements and dependencies locally and pushing it to registry using ``use_to_registry_name``.
+Then a VM is launched and the image is pulled there from the registry.
+This takes some time when first launching the VM, but if the VM is reused often, the upload/download time is shorted.
+The built images are also not lost when the VM is destroyed.

-The backend inherits all the settings of ``DockerBackend`` except for ``keep_container_running`` and has these extra settings:
+The backend inherits all the settings of ``DockerBackend`` (**keep_containers_running** is by default ``True``) has these extra settings:

 * **box**: Vagrant box used in the VM.
 Either has to have docker version >= 1.8 or not have docker at all, in which case it will be installed when spinning up the VM.